Voice Dictation for Lawyers: GDPR and Client Confidentiality

 The risk of US-based tools

-The most well-known consumer voice dictation tools, particularly those based on OpenAI or Meta technologies, host data on servers located in the United States.
+Many well-known consumer voice dictation tools rely on providers such as OpenAI and Anthropic, with data hosted on infrastructure located in the United States.
 For European lawyers, this raises several issues:

-- Some services use conversations by default to improve their AI models, which is explicitly prohibited for data covered by attorney-client privilege.
+- Some services use conversations by default to improve their AI models, which is incompatible with the confidentiality owed to clients.

-- Terms of service, often written in English only, do not constitute sufficient contractual commitments for the deontological requirements of the bar.
+- Terms of service, often written in English only, do not constitute sufficient contractual commitments for the professional obligations of the bar.

 Fast Dictate Pro: compliant with legal profession requirements